ReactiveX/rxdart/README.md

 ## API Overview

+RxDart's Observables extend the Stream class.
+This has two major implications:
-RxDart's Observables extend the Stream class, meaning all methods defined [here](https://api.dartlang.org/stable/1.21.1/dart-async/Stream-class.html#instance-methods) exist on RxDart's Observables as well.
+- All [methods defined on the Stream class](https://api.dartlang.org/stable/1.21.1/dart-async/Stream-class.html#instance-methods) exist on RxDart's Observables as well.
-But on top of these, RxDart provides its own API.
+- All Observables can be passed to any API that expects a Dart Stream as an input.

 ### Instantiation